Hard Hat Colours Meaning

 For example, a site manager can be easily identified by their white hat in an emergency.
 Similarly, blue hats will indicate visitors, who may be at particular risk of site hazards.

-Being able to identify people’s level of responsibility and role on construction sites will therefore reduce confusion, clearly define the hierarchy of workers on site, and help to minimise any potential dangers.
+Being able to identify people’s level of responsibility and role on sites will therefore reduce confusion, clearly define the hierarchy of workers on site, and help to minimise any potential dangers.

 Hence, it is not a standard.

-Green Hard Hat Meaning
+Green Hard Hat

 Wearing a green hard hat means that the worker is an apprentice or a newbie on the job site.
 The colour is meant to alert other workers to take extra care around them and to watch out for any potential hazards.

-White Hard Hat Meaning
+White Hard Hat

 White hard hats are typically worn by site managers, competent operatives, and vehicle marshals.
 The white hard hat is a well known symbol for safety in workplace construction sites.
 White hard hats are more expensive than other colours of hard hat because of their traditional association with safety on construction sites and other workplaces.